jagadeeshpalaniappan/jnotes/iview/abtme-ge.md

 - Now, I am primarly focusing only on JavaScript

 - Because, I’m more passionate and enjoy working with Front-End web technologies
-   - developing 'Single Page Web Application'
+   - developing **'Single Page Web Application'**
-   - developing 'Components based' Web Application
+   - developing **'Components based'** Web Application
    - when i say 'Components based' developing 'Fully Re-Usable' custom 'Web Components' using Polymer, React and Angular

-   - developing 'Micro-Frontend' application // Like 'MicroServices' in backend
+   - developing **'Micro-Frontend'** application // Like 'MicroServices' in backend
     - we can have 'Micro-Frontend' architecture in frontend
     - instead of building one big Monlethic Front-End application,
     - we can split that into multiple microFrontend applications
-    - This can help us horizontallyScale, teamsCan: WorkIndependenlty, DeployIndependenlty, ChooseTechnologyIndependenlty
+    - This can help us horizontallyScale,
+      - scale: horizontallyScale, independenltyScale
+      - teamsCan: WorkIndependenlty, DeployIndependenlty, ChooseTechnologyIndependenlty